 Microfinance, a concept born in developping countriesAdie was created in 1989 by Maria Nowak, inspired by the "Banks of the Poors" that emerged in developing countries in the seventies, and more particularly the Grameen Bank in Bangladesh.
 The aim was to adapt this model to a mature economy and a few years later outside of France (see more on the Adie International section). .

-Financing ans business adviceAdie finances the self-employed and microenterprises through a variety of products based on clients’ needs :
+Financing and business adviceAdie finances the self-employed and microenterprises through a variety of products based the project holder’s needs :